pdimens/harpy/Modules/SV/leviathan.md

 With the inclusion of a population grouping file via `--populations`, Harpy will merge the bam files of all samples within a population and call variants on these alignment pools.
 Preliminary work shows that this way identifies more variants and with fewer false positives. **However**, individual-level information gets lost using this approach, so you will only be able to assess group-level variants, if that's what your primary interest is.

+!!! a little lifehack
+If you have a small number of samples (~10 or fewer) that you are interested in comparing the results of structural variant calling for, you can provide a sample grouping file via `--populations` where each sample is its own population and Harpy will output a report comparing "populations" as usual.
+Keep in mind that if there are too many samples, the formatting of the reports might not render it too well.
+!!!

 ----